travis-ci/docs-travis-ci-com/user/languages/ruby.md

     ```
     {: data-file=".travis.yml"}

-* If you are using Ruby 2.3.x but wish to stay on Bundler 1.x (e.g., for dependency
+* If you are using Ruby 2.3.x but wish to explicitly stay on Bundler 1.x (e.g., for dependency
   reasons such as Rails 4.2.x), write:

     ```yaml